Our Methodology

 To estimate the number and share of people eligible for but not receiving relief (expungements, set-asides, etc.) from criminal convictions in each state, we proceeded as follows, implementing the approach developed in Colleen V. Chien, America's Paper Prisons: The Second Chance Gap (2020).

 First, we ascertain the relevant records relief laws and develop rules logic, using legal research to develop lists of ineligible and eligible charges.
 Next, we obtain and clean the data sample and collect information on the state’s criminal population.
 Where possible, we also obtain administrative data on the number of expungements granted historically.
 Next, we develop flow logic to model the laws.
 Next, we apply the flow logic to the data sample to estimate eligibility shares in the sample.
-Finally, we extrapolate from the population in the sample to the total criminal population in the state overall to calculate number and share of individuals in the “current gap” (people with currently records eligible for relief) as well as the “uptake gap” (share of people eligible for expungement over time that have not received them).
+Finally, we extrapolate from the population in the sample to the total criminal population in the state overall to calculate the number and share of individuals in the “current gap” (people with current records eligible for relief) as well as the “uptake gap” (share of people eligible for expungement over time that have not received them).
 The descriptions below disclose several shortcomings in our approach, including our inability to account for outstanding fines or out of state charges which could potentially disqualify some individuals for relief, failure to model criteria from whom eligibility is unascertainable from the available record, the existence of missing data for which we assume a lack of eligibility, and our inability to be sure that our sample is representative of all with criminal records in the state.

 The Process